FormalGeo/FormalGeo/doc/contributing.md

 ### Dataset Structure

-You can look at the other datasets in  `datasets.josn` to get a general idea of the structure of a project.
+You can look at the other datasets in  `datasets.json` to get a general idea of the structure of a project.
 A standardized dataset release project is as follows:

     project_name/